tonytvo/blog-generator/content/blog/learn-how-to-learn/index.md

   - distinguish between people who've done the work and those who haven't.
 The ones who have will pass the [Batesian Mimicry Test](https://fs.blog/batesian-mimicry/)

+# The theory and practice of teaching and learning
+## Learning outcomes and objectives
+## the '4C' learning model
+## Design learning experiences that fit with how the brain works
+## Deliberate practice

+# Sample Learning Hour
+## incremental working, driven by tests
 # FAST method for learning anything

 - **F - Forget**.